 Enter some intrepid flight attendants.
 On a life-changing volunteer trip to Fresh and Green Academy, they saw the school was in dire need of funds or it would fold.
 Trish Hack-Rubinstein, Amir Schutzer and Tim McNamee founded “Friends of Fresh and Green” as a not-for-profit corporation, whose sole mission is to keep the school going.

-Today the school provides three meals a day, an education and basic medical care to 140 students, pre-Kindergarten through 6th grade.
+Today the school provides three meals a day, an education and basic medical care to over 250 students, pre-Kindergarten through 8th grade.
+The 50 graduates who are in high school also receive books, uniforms and meals.
 It also supports a Mother’s Cooperative that allows the mothers of the students to make crafts, thus empowering them and allowing them to feed their other children and themselves.

 Board of DirectorsMeet The Team Who Make Things Happen